 We are currently in the process of removing all plastic from our packaging and have already made the switch to paper void fill and water activated tape to gradually meet our plastic-free packaging goal.
 Although this may seem a simple change, it’s one that requires attention to ensure that in doing so, we don’t increase waste materials elsewhere.
 All of our products are crafted from solid brass and often come complete with the fixings too and so we must package each piece suitably to ensure the products do not get scratched.

 Receiving returns for damaged products and the process of refinishing leads to inefficiency and extra transport pollution, as well as manufacturing emissions, which ends up unsustainable.
 If you do receive an order with plastic packaging, please rest assured this element of our packaging will be removed very shortly and is purely there to protect your products.
 We are currently trialling fully sustainable packaging whilst finding the right suppliers to work with.

 The manufacturing industry is the third largest contributor to emissions making it imperative that as a sector, we pioneer for a reduction in emissions to meet targets set by the government.
-At present, we use 76% renewable energy sources and are working hard to increase this to 100% by 2025.
-We have also updated all of our lighting to LED; not only does this improve efficiency, it improves the visibility in the working environment too.
+We use 100% renewable energy sources and have updated all of our lighting to LED; not only does this improve efficiency, it improves the visibility in the working environment too.

 Our machinery has all been audited and we now understand which components to replace to improve efficiency and reduce emissions, whilst the addition of any new machinery we purchase now has to meet energy efficiency requirements.